This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Sea Salt (or kosher salt) & Black Pepper

 - Avocado – Look for a ripe and slightly soft avocado.
 Cut into cubes.

-Other common additions for shrimp cocktail sauce include Worcestershire sauce (1-2 tablespoons), horseradish (2-4 teaspoons), minced garlic cloves (2 or 3), or finely diced celery (2 tablespoons).
+Other common additions to cocktail sauce for shrimp include Worcestershire sauce (1-2 tablespoons), horseradish (2-4 teaspoons), garlic (2 or 3 minced garlic cloves or 1/4 teaspoon garlic powder), or finely diced celery (2 tablespoons).

 How To Cook Shrimp For Shrimp Cocktail

 There are two main ways to cook shrimp for shrimp cocktail — you can choose which you like best.